Xer4n/Xer4n/README.md

 - 👋 Hi, I’m @Xer4n
 - 👀 I’m interested in coding, learning and everything that has to do with computers.
-- 🌱 I’m currently learning python and Java
+- 🌱 I’m currently learning Python, Java, SQL and JavaScript
 - 💞️ I’m looking to collaborate on projects to learn and create a portofolio for myself
 - 📫 How to reach me twitter: @andersen_simen